apisquare/envone/README.md

    CONTACT_US_EMAIL (STAG): hello-stag@abcd.com
    CONTACT_US_EMAIL (PROD): hello-prod@abcd.com
   ```
-- Are you suffering to manage a lot of environment variables across your environments
+- Are you suffering to manage a lot of environment variables across your environments?
-- Do you follow any unique patterns across your environments
+- Do you follow any unique patterns across your environments?
   ```
   DEV: https://test-dev.application.abcd.com
   STAG: https://test-stag.application.abcd.com